ADOPT A ROAD PROGRAM!

 Your participation will help reduce trash and litter along County roads and maintain a clean and attractive environment.
 Ultimately it helps protect the Chesapeake Bay.
 Litter that is washed into storm drains, travels to nearby creeks, streams, major rivers, and eventually can reach the Bay.

 With the amount of trash littered on the roadside every day, and budget constraints within the County resutling in less mowing and road cleaning, your involvement has becoming increasingly important.
 AAR allows residents to demonstrate community pride, make a positive statement for a clean and attractive community, and have a better understanding of stormwater pollution.
 Help make Montgomery County a “Greener” place to live!

 Click below to see a video describing one volunteer group's experience on a typical

 This program requires a volunteer group or individual to pick up litter and recyclables along both sides of an adopted road segment (right-of-way).
 This program creates a partnership of citizens and local government to promote civic pride and preserve our clean environment by eliminating roadside litter.
 Help improve the appearance of Montgomery County and decrease the amount of debris/trash that washes into the Chesapeake Bay and its tributaries!

-AAR members are required to perform clean-up efforts at their adopted site at least six times per year and to report these cleanings to our office.
-Clean-ups are scheduled by each individual group at their convenience.
+AAR members are required to perform clean-up efforts at their adopted road as needed, with a minimum of six major cleanings per year (the equivalent of ever other month) and to report these cleanings to our office.
+Cleanings are scheduled by each individual group at their convenience.
 For more information view the program application above.
 There is no time limit to how long a volunteer can adopt a road and can retire at anytime by notifying our office.